thetomnewton/markdown-parser/README.md

 # Markdown Parser

 This is a simple Laravel app that can be used to write and parse GitHub flavored markdown.
-It uses the GitHub API to do so.

 ## Requirements